Healthy balanced diet

 Sugars are an important source of energy that we all need to go about our daily lives.
 The most important sugar in the body is glucose.
 Our brain requires around 130 grams of sugar (glucose) per day to keep functioning.
-You’ll find glucose in all sorts of foods including fruit, vegetables and honey.
+You’ll find glucose in all sorts of foods including fruit, vegetables and honey and glucose is produced when the body breaks down starch from foods like pasta, rice, potatoes or bread.

 The other most common sugars found in food and drinks are: